 - Factors related to landing pages such as bounce rate and loading speed

-In short, in the long term if you want your CPC to come down, pay attention to your QS.
+In short, in the long term if you want your CPC to come down, pay attention to and try to build a higher quality score.

 Basically, make your ad as relevant to your searcher as possible, and give them a good (the best) reason to want to click.